 As lower limb specialists, podiatrists conduct a full biomechanical examination in order to make a comprehensive diagnosis of a patient’s present and future foot conditions.
 Addressing the low arch height is only a part of the treatment.

 Flat foot is a very common condition in Singapore.
-This is due to the genetical demographics of the region where this type of foot may be hereditary, acquired or due to ligamentous laxity.
-The artificial surfaces we walk upon every day exposes our foot to more at risk of wear and tear or degeneration.
+This is due to the genetic demographics of the region where this type of foot may be hereditary, acquired or due to ligamentous laxity.
+The artificial surfaces we walk upon every day expose our foot to greater wear and tear or degeneration.

-The foot is the foundation of the whole body, when the foot is out of alignment (fallen arches), it will lead to compensation or stress towards other joints in the body.
-This is often the cause of many soft tissue pathology and the two most common ones are Achilles tendinosis (tendon overuse injury) or Plantar fasciitis (inflammation of the ligament).
+The foot is the foundation of the whole body.
+When the foot is out of alignment (fallen arches), greater stress is placed on other joints in the body to help compensate.
+This is often the cause of soft tissue pathology and the two most common ones are Achilles tendonitis (tendon overuse injury) or Plantar fasciitis (inflammation of the ligament).

-At East Coast Podiatry Centre, we utilise one of the most advanced CAD/CAM technology that provides extreme accuracy up to +/- 0.4mm.
-To ensure the 3D image of the foot is captured perfectly, patient will undergo 3 different types of 3D scans.
-The scan relies heavily on the clinician’s skill and it requires a series of training to capture the foot at maximum precision.
+At East Coast Podiatry Singapore, we utilise advanced computer-aided design and manufacturing (CAD/CAM) processes that provide an accuracy of up to +/- 0.4mm.
+To ensure that the 3D image of the foot is captured perfectly, the patient will undergo 3 different types of 3D scans.
+These scans are heavily reliant on the clinician’s skill and training to capture the foot at maximum precision.

-All the scans will be combined with the information taken from the musculoskeletal/biomechanical assessment done by the podiatrist.
-This to assist with the prescription and manufacturing of the specialized foot orthotics that is designed specifically for the patient and the foot condition.
+The results of your scans will be combined with the information derived from the musculoskeletal/biomechanical assessment done by the podiatrist.
+This is necessary for the prescription and precise manufacturing of orthotic devices that are designed specifically to correct flat foot condition.